solo-io/gloo/docs/tutorials/openfaas.md

 # Deploy Function

-Get access to the OpenFaas gateway, and use faas-cli to deploy a function:
+Get access to the OpenFaaS gateway, and use faas-cli to deploy a function:

 ```
 GATEWAY=$(minikube service -nopenfaas gateway --url)